rikulo/stream/README.md

 There are two ways to compile RSP files into dart files: automatic building with Dart Editor or manual compiling.

-> RSP is a template technology allowing developers to create dynamically generated web pages based on HTML, XML or other document types.
-Please refer [here](https://github.com/rikulo/stream/blob/master/example/hello-mvc/webapp/listView.rsp.html) and [here](https://github.com/rikulo/stream/blob/master/test/features/webapp/includerView.rsp.html).
+> RSP is a template technology allowing developers to create dynamically generated web pages based on HTML, XML or other document types (such as [this](https://github.com/rikulo/stream/blob/master/example/hello-mvc/webapp/listView.rsp.html) and [this](https://github.com/rikulo/stream/blob/master/test/features/webapp/includerView.rsp.html)).
+Please refer to [here](http://docs.rikulo.org/stream/latest/RSP/Fundamentals/RSP_Overview.html) for more information.

 ###Build with Dart Editor